irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 This document represents the consensus of the Internet Research Steering Group (IRSG).
 It is not an IETF product and is not a standard.

+# Rationale

+The IRTF is not the IETF.
+While the two organisations work closely together, and often co-locate meetings and other activities, they have different goals and work in different ways.

+The IETF is a consensus-driven standards-developing organisation, where participants use their best engineering judgment to find the best solution for the whole Internet, as it stands today, and to develop the best technical standards to make the Internet work better.
+IRTF research can be more speculative, and takes a longer-term view of the development of the Internet without the requirements for consensus or near-term applicability and deployability that come from standards development.
+A further discussion of the differences between IRTF and IETF can be found in [RFC7418].

+Compared to the IETF equivalent [RFC7154], this IRTF code of conduct reflects those differences in emphasis between the two organisations.

 # Conduct

 The IRTF is committed to providing a safe and equitable experience for all